How to get sponsored – 7 tips you need to know

 - Once they agree that sponsorship is good for business, ask them to agree that sponsorship is good for their business based on the alignment of the target audience and marketing opportunities

-- Once they agree that sponsorship is good for their business, ask them to agree that your sponsorship proposal is good for their business
+- Next, ask them to agree that your sponsorship proposal is good for their business

 - Once they agree that your sponsorship proposal is good for their business, ask them to say yes to your proposal